Thoregon/evolux.universe/doc/spec.md

 However, there are no real logins.
 The UI the user is working with, act on behalf a of a verified identity, and is stateless in relation to the bounded context (Service/API) and the app.

+##Comprehensive status query
+A universe needs an extensive observation facility.
+There is an API for querying also for listening on status and status changes.
+Works using pub/sub, doesn't replay events, starts with the current status.
+History can be queried.